 The vast majority of cases are sporadic, although a number of familial cases have been described 2.
 Patients are usually in the fifth to seventh decades of life 5, with the ...

-The corticobulbar (or corticonuclear) tract originates primarily in Brodmann area 4 and exits at the brainstem to synapse on the lower motor neurons of the cranial nerves, except the facial nerve and hypoglossal nerve.
-It is involved in the movement of the face, head and neck 1.
+The corticobulbar (or corticonuclear) tract originates primarily in Brodmann area 4 and exits at the brainstem to synapse on the lower motor neurons of the cranial nerves bilaterally.
+The exception to this is the facial nerve and hypoglossal nerve.

 The corticorubral tract contains neurons that connect the primary motor and sensory areas to the red nucleus.
 The rubrospinal tract then descends through the spinal cord.